southworks/amazon-lex-happybirthday-bamboohr-slack-bot/CONTRIBUTING.md

 ## Issues, Feature Request & Questions

-Before submitting **issues**, **features requests**, or **questions**, please do a quick search in [Open Issues](https://github.com/southworks/amazon-lex-happybirthday-bamboohr-slack-bot/issues?q=is%3Aopen+is%3Aissue) to verify if it was already created.
+Before submitting **issues**, **feature requests**, or **questions**, please do a quick search in [Open Issues](https://github.com/southworks/amazon-lex-happybirthday-bamboohr-slack-bot/issues?q=is%3Aopen+is%3Aissue) to verify if it was already created.
 If there is an existing issue, add your comments to that one.

 ### Writing Great Issues & Feature Requests